RossSong/RossSong.github.io/index.md

 ### Functor, Applicative, Monad
 ```
-functors: you apply a function to a wrapped value using fmap or <$>
+functors: you apply a function to a wrapped value using map or <$>
 something that can be mapped over.
-typeclass that has a definition for fmap.
+typeclass that has a definition for map.

 applicatives: you apply a wrapped function to a wrapped value using <*> or liftA
 typeclass that has a definition for <*>.